Audio-WestlakeU/FullSubNet/docs/getting_started.md

 # Getting Started

-## Dataset
+## Data

-### Deep Noise Suppression Challenge - INTERSPEECH 2020 (DNS-INTERSPEECH-2020)
+### Clean Speech and Noise

-The reported performance of the FullSuBNet in the paper is on this dataset.
+The reported performance of the FullSubNet in the paper is on the Deep Noise Suppression Challenge - INTERSPEECH 2020 (DNS-INTERSPEECH-2020).
 It consists of 65000 speech clips (the 30s per clip) and 65000 noise clips (10s per clip).
 You can download this dataset from [https://github.com/microsoft/DNS-Challenge.git](https://github.com/microsoft/DNS-Challenge.git).

 This Git repository contains the DNS Challenge dataset (INTERSPEECH 2020) and the newer DNS Challenge dataset (ICASSP 2021).
 The default branch of the
 Git repository is the ICASSP 2021 Dataset.
-You need to check out the default branch to the `interspeech2020` branch.
+Please check out the default branch to the `interspeech2020` branch if you would like to obtain the results reported in the paper.

+## Room Impulse Responses

+As mentioned in the paper, the room impulse responses (RIRs) come from the [Multichannel Impulse Response Databaset](https://www.eng.biu.ac.il/gannot/downloads/) and [the Reverb Challenge dataset](http://reverb2014.dereverberation.com/).
+For your convenience, we have separated and organized these RIRs.
+You can download them from the [Releases page (https://github.com/haoxiangsnr/FullSubNet/releases).

 ## Usage